MillerLab-UCDavis/Voxit/README.md

 codeVocalAnalyses\
 Once again, for convenience, put them in the same "vocalcode" folder as WORLD and SAcC

-4) From the Github directory codeToReplaceInEllisPitchTracker, REPLACE the three functions in the SAcC directory:\
+4) From the Github directory codeToReplaceInEllisPitchTracker, in your SAcC directory:
+REPLACE the three functions:
 autocorrelogram.m\
 autocorrSAcC.m\
 SAcC_main.m

+and ADD the directory waux

 5) Compile the core SAaC pitch tracker function autocorr.c into a mex file: download it from here https://github.com/dpwe/calc_sbpca/blob/master/autocorr.c and put it in the Ellis directory